leostat/Necurity.co.uk/netsec/_posts/2015-03-13-crest_cpsa_exam.md

 <h2 id="tips"> <a> Generic Exam Tips and Tricks  </a> </h2>
 <p>
 CPSA is a open book exam, don't be afraid to take in your condensed revision notes or a book or two.
 Although its open book time is very tight so you wont want to be having to look through pages and pages of notes and a few books so only take in things that you will need!
 Going into the exam make sure that your laptop is set up how you use it every day.
-The laptop gets wiped at the end of the exam (make sure you can take the drive out!) so it may be tempting to just stick something like Kali or the fedora security spin on there and be done with it, but keep in mind that this may not have all the tools on or set up and ready to use.</p>
+The laptop gets wiped at the end of the exam (make sure you can take the drive out!) so it may be tempting to just stick something like Kali or the fedora security spin on there and be done with it, but keep in mind that this may not have all the tools on or set up and ready to use (why did they take finger and r login out by default!).</p>

 <p> The CPSA page suggests some of the books to read before the exam, and there is one on their list I like to keep around for quick reference and that is the Red Team Field Manual <a href="http://www.amazon.co.uk/Rtfm-Red-Team-Field-Manual/dp/1494295504">RTFM</a>), over time working as a tester you will probably write your own version of this anyway, but its a great starting point covering some common tools, networking, generic Windows / Linux "stuff", and a couple of common old CVE's that you may still see on engagements. </p>